hestiacp/hestiacp/docs/docs/contributing/building.md

 # Building packages

 ::: info
-For building `hestia-nginx` or `hestia-php`, at least 2 GB of memory is required!
+For building `devcp-nginx` or `devcp-php`, at least 2 GB of memory is required!
 :::

 Here is more detailed information about the build scripts that are run from `src`: